AwalaApp/specs/rs002-pki.md

 An endpoint certificate MUST be issued by one of the following Certificate Authorities (CAs):

-- Itself, if it is a Internet endpoint.
+- Itself, when it's a private endpoint sending parcels to an Internet endpoint.
-- Its private gateway, if it is a private endpoint.
+- Its private gateway, if it is a private endpoint, so it can issue [_Parcel Delivery Authorization_](#parcel-delivery-authorization-pda) (PDAs) to its peers.
-- Another endpoint, resulting in a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).
+- A private endpoint, in which case the certificate would be a PDA.

+Consequently,
+a private endpoint will have at least one certificate:

+- The one issued by its private gateway.
+- Plus one PDA for each private peer.
+- Plus exactly one self-issued certificate when communicating with one or more Internet endpoints.

+On the other hand,
+an Internet endpoint will have zero to many certificates:
+One PDA for each private endpoint it communicates with.

 ### Parcel Delivery Authorization (PDA)